-As a clinical-stage company primarily focused on research and development of novel therapies to treat series mental health conditions, our company has not historically utilized net income (loss) as a performance measure for our executive compensation program.
-From 2021 to 2022, our net loss increased and the compensation actually paid to our first PEO and named executive officers as a group (excluding our PEOs) also increased between those years.
+As a late-stage clinical biotechnology company primarily focused on research and development of novel therapies to treat serious mental health conditions, our company has not historically utilized net income (loss) as a performance measure for our executive compensation program.
+For 2021, 2022 and 2023, our net loss increased and the compensation actually paid to our named executive officers as a group (excluding our PEOs) also increased between those years.
+The compensation actually paid to Mr. Goldsmith for the period until July 31, 2022, when he stepped down as PEO, similarly increased.
+The compensation actually paid to Mr. Nath from 2022 to 2023 decreased; however, his compensation actually paid for 2022 is impacted by his new hire equity awards in 2022.
+Generally, new hire equity awards are larger than the annual equity awards.